Note on Klein-Nishina effect in strong-field QED: the case of nonlinear Compton scattering: Exclusive one-photon emission: recollection of linear Compton vs. nonlinear Compton vs. constant crossed field

-Sometimes, it is claimed in the literature that large values of $\chi$ would refer to high intensities, and the differential probability behind Eq.~(\ref{eq.5}) turns in the expression for one-photon emission in a constant crossed field (CCF).
-Transferred to ``cross section", linked in an {\it ad hoc} manner to Eq.~(\ref{eq.5}), with some seemingly abuse of relations of $\chi$ and $a_0$ and energy (see however \cite{King:2014wfa} for a rationale and discussion in Appendix \ref{app.B}), one has
+At large values of $a_0$, the differential probability behind Eq.~(\ref{eq.5}) turns in the expression for one-photon emission in a constant crossed field (CCF).
+Transferred to ``cross section", linked in an {\it ad hoc} manner to Eq.~(\ref{eq.5}), with some seemingly abuse of relations of $\chi$ and $a_0$ and energy (see however \cite{King:2014wfa} for a rationale and discussion in Appendix \ref{app.B}), one has \footnote{ The locally constant field approximation (LCFA) uses the rate $\frac{d R_\mathrm{LCFA}}{d \mathfrak{s}} = \frac{d \sigma^\mathrm{CCF}_{a_0 \to a_0 g(\phi)}}{d \mathfrak{s}} \frac{a_0^2 g(\phi)^2}{4 \pi \alpha m^2}$, related to CCF Eqs.~(\ref{eq.6} - \ref{eq.12}), where $\mathfrak{s} = u/(1+u)$ is the above mentioned lightfront momentum transfer fraction, see \cite{Fedotov:2022ely} for details.
+The quantity $g(\phi)$ is the pulse envelope describing the pulse evolution as a function of the invariant phase $\phi$.
+Analogously, the locally monochromatic approximation (LMA) is related to IPA via $\frac{d R_\mathrm{LMA}}{d \mathfrak{s}} = \frac{d \sigma^\mathrm{IPA}_{a_0 \to a_0 g(\phi)}}{d \mathfrak{s}} \frac{a_0^2 g(\phi)^2}{4 \pi \alpha m^2}$, where in IPA Eqs.~(\ref{eq.5} - \ref{eq.8}) the replacement $a_0 \to a_0 g(\phi)$ also applies and $u = s/(1-s)$ is to be used.
+(Mimicking pulses by $a_0 \to a_0 g(\phi)$ has been traded, according to \cite{Heinzl:2020ynb} for the first time, in \cite{Titov:2019kdk} in an {\sl ad hoc} manner.)
+Both LCFA and LMA are often used approximation schemes, implemented in many simulation codes for laser-particle/plasma interactions.
+LMA is shown in \cite{Heinzl:2020ynb} to approach LCFA in the strong-field limit.
+The rates $R_\mathrm{LCFA}$ and $R_\mathrm{LMA}$, defined by Eqs.~(84) and (98) in \cite{Fedotov:2022ely}, require the $\mathfrak{s}$ and $\phi$ integrations, see also Eqs.~(1, 2) in \cite{Ilderton:2018nws}.
+For more details on LCFA and LMA and improvements, see \cite{DiPiazza:2018bfu,DiPiazza:2017raw,Ilderton:2018nws}.